Twig6943/InkscapeConverterCLI-Linux/README.md

 # InkscapeConverterCLI-Linux
-A command-line utility to convert files using Inkscape.
+### A command-line utility to convert files using Inkscape.

+# Features
+-Works with flatpak/appimage/native pkgs

+# Other
 All of this was written by ChatGPT 3.5

-I just wanted to get some files converted
+I just wanted to get some files converted.

 (PRs are welcome)